kbussell/django-jsonfield-compat/README.md

 `pip install django-jsonfield-compat`

-Adjust all instances of importing JSONField to jsonfield_compat's definition (including all migration files!)
+Adjust all instances of importing `JSONField` and `JSONFormField` to `jsonfield_compat`'s definition (including all migration files!)

 ```
 from jsonfield_compat import JSONField
+from jsonfield_compat.forms import JSONFormField
 ```

 Register your app from the AppConfig class's `ready()` function.